NethermindEth/stellar-private-payments/scripts/testdata/README.md

 here are placeholders and will not verify real proofs.

 Files:
-- `vk.json`: Dummy VerificationKeyBytes payload for the circom verifier init.
+- `vk.json`: Dummy VerificationKeyBytes payload for the circom verifier constructor.

 Details:
 - `vk.json` uses the `VerificationKeyBytes` shape expected by the verifier